How Far I'll Go

 "How Far I'll Go" and its reprise are two musical numbers from Disney's 2016 animated musical feature film Moana.
 A pop record, the song was written by Lin-Manuel Miranda, with additional music and production by Mark Mancina on its reprise.
 The song was performed in the film by American actress and singer Auliʻi Cravalho in her role as the movie's titular character.

 It was released along with the album on November 18, 2016.
 Canadian singer Alessia Cara also recorded the song for the Moana soundtrack.
-The song was nominated for Best Original Song at the 89th Academy Awards and Best Original Song at the 74th Golden Globe Awards and won the Grammy Award for Best Song Written for Visual Media at the 60th Annual Grammy Awards.
+The song won the Grammy Award for Best Song Written for Visual Media at the 60th Annual Grammy Awards and was nominated for Best Original Song at the 89th Academy Awards and Best Original Song at the 74th Golden Globe Awards, but lost both to "City of Stars" from La La Land.